 by Tony Vidler

-This is the time of the year when many advisers begin seriously thinking about how to lift their game for next year, but many are stuck in their existing paradigm of doing business they way they’ve always done it, so the thinking tends to get limited to trying to figure out ways to get incremental improvements.
+All the regulatory change has many advisers seriously thinking about how to position for the future, and how to lift performance in a time of squeezed practice margins.
+Many are stuck in their existing paradigm of doing business though, and struggle to accept things like remuneration models changing rapidly, long term shifts in consumer buying behaviour, and so forth.
+As a result the thinking tends to be limited to trying to figure out ways to get incremental improvements.
 A lot of effort is spent trying to figure out how to save a few percent in costs, or lift sales by a modest amount, and so on.
-This type of approach isn’t planning for a performance lift…it is only planning for an adjustment to the margins of the business.
+This type of approach isn’t planning for a performance lift…it is only planning for ways to adjustm the margins of the business.

 There’s nothing wrong with wanting to keep things moving along as they have been and trying to improve the business margin.
 Same efforts…same inputs….the certainty of a systematic approach that produces consistent results…but with slightly improved profitability.
 That’s a good thing, and is certainly a “steady as she goes” approach to running the practice.